niuchuangnn/aurora-maskrcnn/README.md

 # Instance Segmentation of Auroral Images for Automatic Computation of Arc Width

-By Chuang Niu, Qiuju Yang, Shenhan Ren, Haihong Hu, Desheng Han, Zejun Hu, and Jimin Liang.
+By Chuang Niu, Qiuju Yang, Shenghan Ren, Haihong Hu, Desheng Han, Zejun Hu, and Jimin Liang.

 ## Introduction
 A fully automatic method for computing aurora arc width based on Marsk R-CNN is implemented in this project,